 Can I bring my dog on the Billy Goat Trail?

 Section A is too dangerous for dogs.
 (Don’t bring small children, either.)
 On Sections B and C, dogs are allowed but must always be leashed.

 Do I need a permit to hike the Billy Goat Trail?

 No permit is required to hike the Billy Goat Trail.

 Can I stay overnight along the Billy Goat Trail?

 No. There is a group campground near Section B, but it’s reserved for organized scout or civic groups only.
 Plan on getting it done in a day.

 Section-by-Section Directions to the Billy Goat Trail

-This is the most technical, strenuous, and dangerous section of the Billy Goat Trail.
+This is the most technical, strenuous, and dangerous section of the Billy Goat Trail; the National Park Service recommends hikers only go one way, downstream.
 Allow 2-3 hours for cliff scrambling.